 Ensure legal and ethical integrity and maintain accountability

 The Board of Directors has a fiduciary responsibility to ensure that the church is in adherence with all legal standards and ethical norms.
 This includes compliance with various federal, state and local laws and regulations.
-It also includes adherence to the church’s own governing documents such as bylaws and policies adopted by the Board.
+It also includes adherence to the church’s own governing documents such as BCC bylaws and policies adopted by the Board.
 To fulfill this responsibility the Board of Directors must adopt appropriate polices and provide ongoing oversight.
 It may delegate implementation of the some policies to the Pastor and other personnel, but ultimately the Board of Directors is responsible for compliance.

 Board members should be aware of the potential risks of lawsuits or other liabilities for which the church may be accountable.
 Obtaining the proper levels and kinds of insurance and developing appropriate policies and preventive measures are primary responsibilities of the Board of Directors.